Moonsong-Labs/moonwall/docs/guide/intro/getting-started.md

 ## Running the Network

-Now that we have a very basic environment config, lets start the network!
+Now that we have a very basic environment config, let's start the network!

 Open the Moonwall application except this time select: `2) Network Launcher & Toolbox:` and choose the environment you created (this is "default_env" above).